cdelahousse/Radio-Tray-Documentation/methodology.markdown

 This section emulates pre-existing documentation.
 I rewrote it to create context for the bookmarks.xml section.

+##Bookmarks.xml

+The `bookmarks.xml` file is fairly straight forward.
+I figured it out by modifying it and playing around with the XML structure.

 ##Technical Details and Design

 On the project's homepage, some of the dependencies are listed, and the author mentions gstreamer and GTK, but there was no detail.
 I want this section to expand on his few lines.